derekchiang/spec/spec/ace.md

 - The `rootfs` contained in the ACI is extracted
 - If the ACI contains a non-empty `dependencies` field in its `ImageManifest`, the `rootfs` of each dependent image is extracted, in the order in which they are listed
 - If the ACI contains a non-empty `pathWhitelist` field in its `ImageManifest`, *all* paths not in the whitelist must be removed
+- If the ACI contains a non-empty `pathBlacklist` field in its `ImageManifest`, *all* paths in the blacklist must be removed

 Every execution of an app MUST start from a clean copy of this rendered filesystem.